Last updated: October 2025

 -

 Team: Filters the data by a group of users.
-Teams can be configured at gitkraken.dev/teams.
+To configure teams, go to Insights > Settings > Setup your Team.